-ARB officers
+ARB Officers

 The board of directors of the appraisal district, by resolution, selects a chairman and a secretary from among the ARB members.
 If possible, the board of directors of the appraisal district should appoint a chairman of the ARB who has a background in law and property appraisal.
-Kleberg County Appraisal District's board of directors selected the ARB chairman and ARB secretary on Resolution # BOD- 6-2017 in December of 2017.
-The ARB chairman appointment was Betty Haass and the ARB secretary appointment was D'yan M. Lopez-Garza.
+Kleberg County Appraisal District's board of directors selected the ARB chairman and ARB secretary on Resolution # BOD-3-2020 in June of 2020.
+The ARB chairman appointment was Vicki Yarbrough and the ARB secretary appointment was Jerome (Jerry) Woitas.

 The ARB presiding officer has responsibility for ensuring that hearings are conducted properly and procedures are followed.
 The secretary sends required notices, ensure that meetings are posted and keep official minutes or audio recordings of ARB proceedings.
 While the law only requires the selection of a presiding officer and a secretary, the ARB may determine that other officers are needed in order to conduct its business.
 If so, the officers should be designated in ARB rules or procedures.
 The ARB for Kleberg County determined the need for a Vice Chairman.
-The ARB voted Rhonda Remmers for the Vice Chairman position for the 2018 year.
+The ARB voted Pam Webb for the Vice Chairman position for the 2020 year.